 What Is the NuWave Nutri-Pot?

 The NuWave Nutri-Pot is an electric digital pressure cooker designed to cook food under sealed pressure.
-Pressure cooking can reduce cooking time, but it also depends on reliable lid-locking, sealing, venting, and pressure-release systems.
+Pressure cooking can reduce cooking time, but it depends on reliable lid locking, sealing, venting, and pressure-release systems.

-Comparable pressure cooker recalls show why pressurized opening is treated as a serious product safety issue.
-In 2025, CPSC announced a recall of SharkNinja Foodi pressure cookers because the pressure-cooking lid could be opened during use, causing hot contents to escape and posing a burn risk [5].
+Similar pressure cooker recalls show that lid-opening hazards are not theoretical.
+In October 2025, CPSC announced a recall of Ambiano electric pressure cookers because the lid could be opened before enough steam pressure had released, allowing hot contents to escape and posing a burn hazard [4].

 Who May Be Affected?